Skip to content

 At the same time, your blood pressure drops while you sleep, which in turn relieves the strain on your heart and reduces the risk of cardiovascular disease.

-Mental Health
+Mental health

 Lack of sleep, on the other hand, often leads to increased irritability and susceptibility to stress.

-Cognitive Functions
+Cognitive functions

-Restful sleep even improves your mental performance because your brain stores information during sleep and can absorb new impressions the next day.
+Restful sleep even improves your mental performance because your brain stores information during sleep and can therefore absorb new impressions the next day.

-hormone regulation
+Hormone regulation

-During sleep, your body regulates important hormones with different functions: leptin and ghrelin for example, are responsible for the feeling of satiety and the stimulation of appetite.
+During sleep, your body regulates important hormones with different functions: Leptin and Ghrelin for example, are responsible for the feeling of satiety and the stimulation of appetite.

-strengthen the immune system
+Strengthen the immune system

 Those who get enough sleep are also better protected against illness.

-temperature regulation
+Temperature regulation

 What exactly is biohacking?